TaymazKH/microservices-lambda-and-k8s-port/docs/service-architecture.md

 - `run_http_server`: the main HTTP handler.
 This function is invoked only if the service is not running in a Lambda function.
 It defines a handler function which has the exact same functionally as the Lambda handler, and starts an HTTP server to serve on the specified address and port.

+## gRPC Client

+### Constants and Variables

+- `default_timeout`: the default timeout interval when sending a request.
+It can be overwritten by an environment variable.

+### Functions

+- `determine_message_type`: determines the output message type based on the `rpc_name` string value.
+The output of this function is used by the `unmarshal_response` function to correctly unmarshall the proto message.
+It's assumed that the RPC name is a valid value.
+- `send_request`: receives the address, service information, binary request data, headers, and some other data to send an HTTP request and return the response body and headers.
+It sets the `rpc-name` and `content-type` headers and sends the binary data as a POST request to `<addr>/<service_name>` with the given timeout.
+It reads the response body and headers and returns them.
+An error is raised in case of any failure or non 200 status code.
+- `marshal_request`: simply marshalls the proto message object and returns the binary data.
+- `unmarshal_response`: receives the outputs of the `send_request` function and the RPC name, and either returns the unmarshalled response or raises an error, which may be an RPC error that's returned by the server or an error that has occurred in this function.
+An error is raised if the `grpc-status` header is missing or has an invalid value, or the response body can't be unmarshalled.
+If the gRPC status code indicates success the binary data will be unmarshalled to a proto message based on the output of the `determine_message_type` function.
+If not, the RPC error will be reconstructed with the code and the error message.

+### Stubs

+A stub represents a service's client.
+A service has as many stubs as the services it depends on.
+A stub has these parts:

+- Constants and Variables:
+    - `<service_name>_addr`: is the address of the service.
+An environment variable with the name of `<SERVICE_NAME>_ADDR` must be present to populate this variable.
+    - `<service_name>_timeout`: is the timeout interval used when calling this service's RPC.
+The default timeout will be used if the `<SERVICE_NAME>_TIMEOUT` environment variable isn't present or has an invalid value.
+    - `<service_name>_service`: is a constant string that stores the name of the service.
+It's used as the part for sending HTTP requests.
+    - RPC name constants: same as the constants in the gRPC service.
+- Functions: each function in a stub (except the `init` function in Golang stubs) represents an RPC.
+They receive a proto message (same as the RPC input in the service definition) and headers, and either return a proto message or raise an error.
+They call the `marshal_request`, `send_request`, and `unmarshal_response` functions in order.